travetto/travetto/module/asset-mongo/README.md

 }
 ```

-Additionally, you can see that the class is registered with the `Config` annotation, and so these values can be overridden using the standard
+Additionally, you can see that the class is registered with the `@Config` annotation, and so these values can be overridden using the standard
 [`Configuration`](https://github.com/travetto/config) resolution paths.